Cover Date: April 1934

 Doc Savage Club

 This story actually started around July 23, 1933.
-An articles in Sooner State Press, dated Saturday, July 22, 1933, notes that Lester Dent is at the Chicago Exposition.
+An articles in the Sooner State Press, dated Saturday, July 22, 1933, notes that Lester Dent is at the Chicago Exposition.

 This excursion may have provided the mental seed for a couple of the items that appear in this story.
 The first one is the appearance of the three native “pinheads” at the local circus and who then appear again in the story as giants.
 Robert Bogdan, in his book “Freak Show: Presenting Human Oddities for Amusement and Profit,” explains how promoter Nate Eagle passed off two black men from Alabama as African tribesmen.
 Eagle referred to the two men as “pinheads” while presenting them as members of the African “Ituri” tribe who practice head binding.
-Not only was the exhibit demeaning but it also a fraud.
+Not only was the exhibit demeaning but it was also a fraud.
 The use of “pinheads” in circus exhibits had been around for some time prior to the Chicago Fair.
 They were usually presented as being missing links of low intelligence.

 July 6, 1933